Born 1960, Tuatapere (NZ). Lives and works in Auckland (NZ)

-Stella Corkery’s art practice is activated by feminism.
-Interpretations of the past and ideas surrounding New Feminisms are the drivers that decide her responses to painting.
-Within her methodology Stella tends to bypass preparatory devices such as drawing and creates the work with some immediacy directly on to the canvas, improvising and problem solving in situ.
-References within her work can stretch across art history, contemporary art, popular culture and musical influences – for example post-punk and free jazz.
-The result is work that often appears to be traversing the non-linear yet still operates within conceptually unified systems.
+Interpretations of the past and ideas surrounding new feminisms act as drivers for Stella Corkery’s practice, informing her responses to paint and painting.
+Corkery tends to bypass preparatory devices such as drawing in order to create work with some immediacy, directly on to the canvas, improvising and problem-solving in situ.
+References within her work can stretch across art history, contemporary art, popular culture and musical influences such as post-punk and free jazz.
+The result is bodies of work that often appear to belong to disparate systems, yet still operate within a conceptually unified programme.
 Corkery also works outside of visual mediums playing experimental music as a solo project and as part of the duo White Saucer.

 Corkery graduated from Elam School of Fine Arts, Auckland with a Bachelor of Fine Arts with Honours in 2012, and a Master of Fine Arts in 2013.
 In 2015 her work was included in a major exhibition of contemporary New Zealand painting, Necessary Distraction: A painting show at Auckland Art Gallery Toi o Tāmaki.
 Solo exhibitions include Year of the Head, Olga, Dunedin (2020) Paradises, Michael Lett, Auckland (2020); I’ve Seen Sunny Days, Goya Curtain, Tokyo (2018) and Keep Smiling the Boss Loves Idiots, Poppy’s Gallery, New York City (2016).